-The pilot GMIP workshop (January 26-29, 2022) brought Michigan and California K-12 principals, curriculum coaches, and teachers to San Diego and Tijuana to participate in an array of interdisciplinary experiential, didactic, and reflective sessions.
-We are accepting applications for the Summer 2022 workshop to be held from August 8-10, 2022.
-To apply and participate, please refer to the Workshops for Educators tab below.
+The third annual GMEI workshop will be held from August 7-9, 2023.
+We invite Michigan and California K-12 principals and administrators, curriculum coaches, and teachers to San Diego and Tijuana to participate for an array of interdisciplinary experiential, didactic, and reflective sessions.
+To learn more, see the Workshops for Educators tab below.

 U-M’s area studies centers have strong, deep relationships with social science, history, foreign language and ESL teachers in the Ann Arbor Public School district as well as with some from other local districts and community college faculty.
 In recent years, many of these Michigan K-12 teachers and community college faculty have expressed an urgent need to be better able to integrate students of extremely diverse cultural and geographical backgrounds into Michigan life, and to respond to students’ own awareness of migration to Michigan.
 We seek to prepare teachers to understand global migration flows, well-established and newly-established diasporas, and implications for the future in order to create area and global studies curriculum that is important to US teachers and students.